MIMIC-LOGICS/Keyboard-Synthesizer/README.md

-# Keycap Equations for Human-Like and Synthetic Human Movements
+# Keycap Equations for Human-Like Keyboard Strokes

 The keycap equations model provides a method to generate human-like and synthetic human movements emulating the dynamics of keyboard typing.
 The system is comprised of a 'Plant', 'Controller', 'Keycap' functions, and a 'Configuration Manager'.